maxlpy/TestAnalysis/README.md

 ### Extend JSHint with a new rule
 According to above analysis result of JSHint, we got 3 errors.
 JSHint comes with a default set of warnings but it was designed to be very configurable.
 There are three main ways to configure your copy of JSHint.
 We used the second methd to create a special file `.jshintrc` and put this config into the directory of our project.
 In case of `.jshintrc`, JSHint will start looking for this file in the same directory as the file that's being linted.
+Eg: `error1: subject.js: line 4, col 10, Use '===' to compare with 'null'.` We can ignore ignore this rule via changing the JSHint configure file with following steps.
-We can configure the rules in the JSHint configure file and implement a new analysis.
+Configure the rules in the JSHint configure file and implement a new analysis.
     {
          "eqnull": true
     }

 Run `jshint subject.js` again, we can get the following result
     subject.js: line 8, col 15, Missing semicolon.
     subject.js: line 9, col 6, Unnecessary semicolon.
-    2 errors
+    2 error

-We can see that there are 3 erros which are found by JsHint.
-We can modify the options of the JsHint to omit certain errors found by JsHint.
-For example, we want to omit the first error which is using '==' to compare with 'null'.
-We can create a .jshintrc file and put the JsHint options into it.
-The list of the JsHint options can be found here.
-To omit the above the error,we can put the following into the file.
+###  Reject a commit if it fails a minimum testing criteria
+We used git pre-commit hook to reject a a commit if its minimum testing criteria is lower than 50%.
+You can do it by following steps:
+#### Create a pre-commit file in the directory of .git/hooks.
+    cd .git/hooks
+    mv pre-commit.sample pre-commit
+    chmod +x pre-commit
+Then, copy the content of rejectTest.sh into pre-commit, and run `git commit -m "Test pre-commit"`.
+You will get the following result.
+#### If all test coverage is greater than 50%.

+#### If one test coverage is lower than 50%.